Narayana-Rao/PolSAR-tools/paper/paper.md

     - Degree of Polarization (DOP) [@barakat1977degree]

 # Acknowledgements
 The authors would like to thank the developers of [QGIS Plugin Builder](https://github.com/g-sherman/Qgis-Plugin-Builder).
+Authors acknowledge the GEO-AWS Earth Observation Cloud Credits Program, which supported the computation, development, and testing of 'SARtools' on AWS cloud platform through the project: 'AWS4AgriSAR-Crop inventory mapping from SAR data on cloud computing platform.'

 # References